NoorGuru/Presentations/content/tech-interview/_04_prepare_graduation_year.md

 ---

-# Focus on What Do You Want
+# Focus on What You Want

 ---

-## Focus on What Do You Want
+## Focus on What You Want

 {{% fragment %}} The Specialization {{% /fragment %}}
 {{% fragment %}} The Tech Stack {{% /fragment %}}